tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 ### Positive

 - Easier for developers to build on the ABCI
+- ABCI and Tendermint headers are identically serialized

 ### Negative

 - Maintenance overhead of alternative type encoding scheme
-- Performance overhead of passing all the validator info every block
+- Performance overhead of passing all validator info every block (at least its only addresses, and not also pubkeys)
 - Maintenance overhead of duplicate types

 ### Neutral

+- ABCI developers must know about validator addresses